 We have accrued liabilities for estimated workers' compensation and other casualty claims incurred based upon claim reserves plus an estimate for loss development and incurred but not reported claims.
-We self-insure a significant portion of expected losses relating to workers' compensation, general liability and automobile liability, with a self-insured retention of \$1.0 million.
+We self-insure a significant portion of expected losses relating to workers' compensation, general liability and automobile liability, with a self-insured self-insurance retention of \$1.0 million.
+On October 1, 2023, the self-insurance retention was increased to \$1.5 million for the auto policy.
 Insurance is purchased over our retention to reduce our exposure to catastrophic events.
 Estimates are recorded for potential and incurred outstanding liabilities for workers' compensation, auto and general liability claims and claims that are incurred but not reported.
 Estimates are based on adjusters' estimates, historical experience and statistical methods commonly used within the insurance industry that we believe are reliable.
 We have also engaged a third-party actuary to perform a review of our accrued liability for these claims as well as potential funded losses in our captive insurance company.
 Insurance estimates include certain assumptions and management judgments regarding the frequency and severity of claims, claim development and settlement practices and the selection of estimated loss among estimates derived using different methods.
 Unanticipated changes in these factors may produce materially different amounts of expense that would be reported under these programs.

-On October 1, 2020, we elected to utilize a wholly owned insurance captive to insure the self-insured retention for our workers' compensation, general liability and automobile liability insurance programs.
+On October 1, 2020, Since October 2020, we have elected to utilize a wholly owned insurance captive to insure the self-insured retention for our workers' compensation, general liability and automobile liability insurance programs.
 All accrued liabilities associated with periods from October 1, 2017 through current were transferred to the captive.